rraadd88/beditor/README.md

 EADME.md
 -->

-A computational workflow for designing libraries of guide RNAs for CRISPR base editing
+**A computational workflow for designing libraries of guide RNAs for CRISPR-mediated base editing**
 Pre-print: https://doi.org/10.1101/426973

 Table of Contents